mohsinziaofficial/Python-Evoting-System-Facial-Recognition/README.md

 # Python E-Voting System Facial Recognition
-Facial Recognition based E-Votng system.
+Facial Recognition based E-Voting system.
 This system takes voter images at runtime during vote registration, train itself using those images and then recognize the voter when it comes for vote casting.

 Layout: